aaronmkwong/AI_Agent/README.md

 NOTE: The program is for demonstration of a personal learning project only and should not be used by anyone other than the author specific to the learning tasks for the Boot Dev course it pertains to as it does not have all the security and safety features that a production AI agent would have.

-<ins> What it discovered about the calculator after repeatedly calling tools like reading files and running code, then reasoning over its results. </ins>
+<ins> What it discovered about the calculator after repeatedly calling tools like reading files and running code, then reasoning over its results </ins>

 <img src="https://github.com/aaronmkwong/AI_Agent/blob/main/screenshots/251121_1022AM_AI_Agent_Project_Screenshot.jpg" width="1000" height="1000">

-<ins> How it can change file code to correct bugs, e.g. order of operations. </ins>
+<ins> How it can change file code to correct bugs, e.g. order of operations </ins>

 Addition is Out of Order